cemoody/arcagi/arcagi/main_mapping/README.md

 - **val_epoch_order2_acc**: Accuracy on order2 features (primary metric)
 - **val_epoch_mask_acc**: Accuracy on mask prediction
 - **val_epoch_loss**: Total validation loss

+## Binary Cross Entropy Loss (ex05.py)

+Since all features in the ARC-AGI dataset are binary (0 or 1), ex05.py uses Binary Cross Entropy (BCE) loss instead of Mean Squared Error (MSE):

+1. **Why BCE over MSE**:
+   - MSE treats the problem as regression, but our features are discrete binary values
+   - BCE is specifically designed for binary classification/prediction tasks
+   - Provides better gradients: steeper gradients when predictions are wrong, gentler when close
+   - More stable training for binary targets

+2. **Implementation Details**:
+   - Uses `F.binary_cross_entropy_with_logits()` for numerical stability
+   - **Model Architecture**: Feature head ends with raw `Linear` layer (no activation)
+   - **Perfect Logits**: Model outputs are unbounded (-∞ to +∞), ideal for BCE loss
+   - Applied to both order2 features (36 dims) and other features (111 dims)
+   - **Accuracy Calculation**: Apply sigmoid to logits, then threshold at 0.5
+   - Order2 features still weighted 10x higher in the total loss

+3. **Accuracy Calculation**:
+   - Applies `torch.sigmoid()` to logits to get probabilities
+   - Thresholds at 0.5 to get binary predictions
+   - Compares binary predictions with binary targets

+## Training Noise Mechanism (ex05.py)

+The training noise feature adds robustness by randomly flipping binary feature values during training:

+1. **When Applied**: Only during training phase (`model.training=True`), never during validation/inference
+2. **How It Works**:
+   - For each input feature value, generate a random number between 0 and 1
+   - If the random number < `noise_prob`, flip the feature value (0→1, 1→0)
+   - Otherwise, keep the original value unchanged
+3. **Benefits**:
+   - **Prevents Overfitting**: Forces the model to be robust to small perturbations
+   - **Improves Generalization**: Model learns to handle slightly corrupted inputs
+   - **Better Feature Learning**: Model must rely on combinations of features rather than exact patterns
+4. **Implementation Details**:
+   - Uses `torch.rand_like()` for efficient vectorized noise generation
+   - Creates a copy of input features to avoid modifying original data
+   - Configurable probability parameter with sensible default (5%)

 ## Data Requirements